troycallen/goaldle/README.md

 - **Next.js 15** with App Router and TypeScript
 - **Tailwind CSS** for styling
-- **TensorFlow.js** for computer vision
+- **Curated Player Database** with high-quality images and hints
 - **Next.js API Routes** for backend functionality

 ## How to Play

-1. **Upload an Image**: Drag and drop or click to upload a soccer player photo
+1. **Study the Mystery**: Look at the blurred image of today's mystery player
-2. **Get Visual Clues**: The AI analyzes the image and provides hints about jersey color, height, etc.
+2. **Make Your Guess**: Type a player name with autocomplete suggestions
-3. **Make Your Guess**: Type a player name with autocomplete suggestions
+3. **Get Feedback**: See how your guess compares across team, position, nationality, age, and height
-4. **Get Feedback**: See how your guess compares across team, position, nationality, age, and height
+4. **Unlock Hints**: Each wrong guess reveals more clues about the player's career
 5. **Win or Learn**: Solve in 6 attempts or less to earn points!

 ## Game Features

-- 10 popular soccer players in the database
+- **10 Curated Players**: Each with professional photos and career facts
-- Smart similarity matching system
+- **Smart Similarity System**: Detailed feedback on team, position, nationality, age, and height
-- Daily challenges with consistent players
+- **Daily Challenges**: Same mystery player for all users each day
-- Score calculation based on performance
+- **Progressive Hints**: Career achievements and facts unlock with each guess
-- Statistics tracking and sharing
+- **Score & Stats**: Performance tracking with sharing capabilities

 ## Future Enhancements